CovertLab/sisyphus/GCLOUD_SETUP.md

 2. add these lines to your shell `.profile` or `.bash_profile` as needed

-   The following lines set a Python 2.7 version for running `gcloud`.
-As written, it assumes you used `pyenv` to install Python, e.g. `pyenv install 2.7.16`:
+   The following lines set a consistent Python 2.7 version for running `gcloud`.
+   Without this, `gcloud` can fail to start up, e.g. when the `pyenv version` is set to python 3, displaying an error message such as `pyenv: python2: command not found`.

    ```sh
    # Set the Python version for Cloud SDK.
 It has to be Python 2.7.
    export CLOUDSDK_PYTHON=$(pyenv shell 2.7.16; pyenv which python)
    ```

+   (That assumes you installed Python 2.7.16 via the command `pyenv install 2.7.16`.)

-   The following lines put the gcloud tools on your shell path, and vary depending on where you installed gcloud.
-The installer should add these lines for you:
+   The following lines add the gcloud tools to your shell path.
+The details vary depending on where you installed gcloud.
+Add these lines if the installer didn't put `gcloud` on your path one way or another:

    ```sh
    # Update PATH for the Google Cloud SDK and gcloud CLI.